 Displaying BMX Bikes

-Get them around to organise a display of their bikes, and maybe some tricks.
+Get them around to organise a display of their bikes, and maybe show-off some tricks.

-Make it a fundraising event; market it; put a ticket for people to see it; and see decent funds coming in.
+Make it a fundraising event, market it, sell tickets for people to see it, and see funds coming in

 Paint Me Pretty